 According to the World Health Organization in 2000, throughout the world, approximately 1,000,000 people died of suicide.
 More than 50% of this constitutes the youth who are in higher levels of education; colleges and universities.
 This translates to a global mortality rate of 16% or one death every 40 seconds.
 This makes the number of deaths by suicide worldwide higher than the total number of deaths from war and homicide combined.
 This only means that preventive measures have to be put in place if we will save the current and even future generations.

 Every time I have studied the book of Nehemiah, I have prayed that God would raise a Nehemiah generation in our time.
 A generation that has not only the burden to see the transformation in the society, but also one that is ready to transform the concerns into tangible actions.
-For this to be achieved, one must have counted the cost and committed to doing the right thing even if it means that they will be at it alone.
+For this to be achieved,

 It is Good Friday!
 Humanly speaking, those are four off-days for a regular employee and if that happens to be a teacher/lecturer it’s time to give the students some space.
 Here in Kenya, a good number of people take these days to sleep, visit each other, and do charity work, catch-up with rest or entertainment.
 I have a list on a sticky note of a to-go list for this long weekend.
 However, together with millions of others, we are either creating Easter memes or viewing them as they land on social media.